 Social Responsibility: Investors can grant housing rights to elderly people or needy families and demonstrate social responsibility while still benefiting from the property.

-- Potential for value appreciation: Just like for buyers, investors also have the opportunity to benefit from the appreciation of the property.
+Potential for value increase: Just like for buyers, investors also have the opportunity to benefit from the appreciation of the property.

-We at AKKADIA are happy to assist you with our expertise and knowledge and provide advice on the topic of real estate reverse annuity as an opportunity and investment option.
+We at AKKADIA are happy to provide you with our expertise and know-how and are pleased to advise you on the topic of reverse mortgage as an opportunity and investment option.

 Check out our current properties with residential rights!